axoflow/axosyslog-core-docs/content/docs/chapter-concepts/timezone-handling/example-timezones/_index.md

 ---
+title: A note on timezones and timestamps
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->
-# A note on timezones and timestamps

 If the clients run syslog-ng, then use the ISO timestamp, because it includes timezone information.
 That way you do not need to adjust the `recv-time-zone()` parameter of syslog-ng.